-The new Daily Kos Images function will make it easy to upload your images quickly and format them without knowing any code.
-All users can upload and use shared images - the comments about restrictions for subscribers are obsolete.
+The Daily Kos Images function will make it easy to upload your images quickly and format them without knowing any code.
+All logged-in users can upload and use shared images.
 You can view a tutorial here:

 The Image library is discussed here in part 2: